Headlines

 The technical shit

-If I rip from vinyl, I use a Sony RCD-W100 recordable CD player and Pro-Ject Debut III turntable.
-All the vinyl is pre-cleaned with a KAB EV-1 (although there are good DIY alternatives for the more technically competent) and L'Art Du Son solution.
-That doesn't get rid of the scratches on some of 'em from years of hard party abuse when I was young, but that just adds to the character eh?
+I use a Sony RCD-W100 recordable CD player and Pro-Ject Debut III turntable (Ortofon OM5E cart with Stylus 10 needle) to record my vinyl to CD.
+All the records are pre-cleaned with a KAB EV-1 (although there are good DIY alternatives for the more technically competent) and L’Art Du Son solution.
+That doesn’t get rid of the scratches on some of ’em from years of hard party abuse when I was young, but that just adds to the character eh?

-Did you notice that all of the above software is free?
+The best thing is that all of the above software is free!
 Good news for thrifty punks everywhere (although a donation where asked for is a nice gesture).

 The Anarchy Rating

 When we review something, we use this as a guide to what we think about it.
-A rating of @@@ is a decent benchmark.
+A rating of 3 @s is a decent benchmark.
 It indicates that it ticks all the right boxes for that particular style, not necessarily that original but consistently good enough to make it enjoyable rather than endurable.
-Top marks are given to masters of their particular craft, while a lonely @ means it's probably best left to completists / die-hard fans only – any standout tracks can be found elsewhere.
+Top marks are given to masters of their particular craft, while a lonely @ means it’s probably best left to completists / die-hard fans only – any standout tracks can be found elsewhere.
+The X is self-explanatory.

 Of course, the ratings only show our personal opinions but, coupled with the sample tracks and write-ups, it's hopefully enough to let you make a good call before splashing out the cash.
 If you think we've got it wrong, it's easy enough to speak your mind.